sourcebroker/deployer-bulk-tasks/README.rst

    **binary** - cli application binary.

+   **binary_required** - if true then the php exception will be thrown if binary is not found.

    **command** - a command that together with binary will output raw command list like "php bin/magento list --raw".

-   **binary_required** - if true then the php exception will be thrown if binary is not found.
+   **command_filter** - a string to be used in preg_match to filter commands that should be deployer tasks because usually
+                        we do nto need all commands to be available as deployer tasks.
+Example "/database:/".
+This commands are without prefix yet.

+   **command_fallback** - a string that contains all commands with description that you want to be deployer tasks.
+This
+                        is a fallback when our local binary will fail to return list of commands for whatever reason.